 Authenticated users can also use Telephone Password Manager to reset the PINs on their RSA SecurID tokens.
 A randomly-generated or a user-specified PIN may be used.

-Users with a full disk encryption program protecting their computer can use Telephone Password Manager to automate the key recovery process in the event that they forgot the password that unlocks their computer.
+Users with a drive encryption program protecting their computer can use Telephone Password Manager to automate the unlock process in the event that they forgot the password that they normally type pre-boot.

 - Text to speech:

 Telephone Password Manager is normally configured to play .WAV audio files as prompts for user input.
 It also includes a text to speech mechanism that makes it easier to develop new navigation menus and defer new voice recordings.

 While text input into Telephone Password Manager is usually made with a touch-tone keypad, Telephone Password Manager can be configured to recognize small dictionaries of spoken words, so that users can make alphanumeric input by speaking the names of letters and digits.

 - PBX integration:

 Telephone Password Manager can be directly integrated into an existing PBX system, by installing the appropriate (to that PBX system) Dialogic telephony board on each Telephone Password Manager server.

 - VoIP integration: